aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/styles/insert/_index.md

 type: docs
 url: /styles/insert/
 aliases: [/insert-style-on-document-element/]
-keywords: "List of Sections,get sections,section break word,Section Break, Word, Microsoft Word, Word Documents"
+keywords: ""
-description: "Insert Style on Document Element."
+description: "Insert a style to a document element in a Word document"
 weight: 50
 ---